-FOCUS has been an integral part of the evaluation of the blunt and penetrating trauma patient for over 20 years.
-Extensive research and literature support has led to the incorporation of FOCUS into the American Trauma Life Support training and treatment algorithm as part of the Focused Assessment with Sonography in Trauma or FAST exam.
-The FAST exam aims to identify active hemorrhage post-trauma by evaluating for the presence of fluid - around the heart, in the thoracic cavity and in the peritoneum.
-FOCUS is part of the FAST exam and is used to evaluate for the presence of pericardial effusion (and thus the identification of possible cardiac injury which may require immediate surgical attention).
-Additionally, the presence or absence of organized ventricular contractility can be assessed.
-Performing emergent FOCUS as part of the FAST exam has improved outcomes by decreasing the time required to diagnose and treat traumatic cardiac and thoracic injury in those patients requiring emergent thorocotomy or laparotomy.
-Not only have trials shown decreased morbidity by incorporating FOCUS into trauma diagnostic evaluations, but use of FOCUS in penetrating trauma has also been shown to have a mortality benefit.
-The use of FOCUS in trauma patients has since become standard of care in trauma centers.
+FOCUS has been an integral part of the evaluation of the blunt and penetrating trauma patient for more than 20 years.
+Extensive research and literature support have led to the incorporation of FOCUS into the American Trauma Life Support training and treatment algorithm as part of the Focused Assessment with Sonography in Trauma or FAST exam.
+The FAST exam aims to identify active hemorrhage post-trauma by evaluating for the presence of fluid around the heart, in the thoracic cavity, and in the peritoneum.
+FOCUS is part of the FAST exam and is used to evaluate for the presence of pericardial effusion (and thus the identification of possible cardiac injury that may require immediate surgical attention).
+In addition, the presence or absence of organized ventricular contractility can be assessed.
+Performing emergent FOCUS as part of the FAST exam has improved outcomes by decreasing the time required to diagnose and treat traumatic cardiac and thoracic injury in those patients requiring emergent thoracotomy or laparotomy.
+30,31 Not only have trials shown decreased morbidity by incorporating FOCUS into trauma diagnostic evaluations, but use of FOCUS in penetrating trauma has also been shown to have a mortality benefit.
+6,7,30,31 The use of FOCUS in trauma patients has since become standard of care in trauma centers.

 In addition to the identification of pericardial effusions, cardiac contusions can be identified by depressed wall motion and decreased myocardial contractility.
-This diagnosis can be difficult, however, since the trauma patient's underlying medical condition is often not known and the evaluation of segmental wall motion abnormalities is challenging.
+This diagnosis can be difficult, however, because the trauma patient's underlying medical condition is often not known and the evaluation of segmental wall motion abnormalities is challenging.
 In many cases, these patients will have follow-up comprehensive echocardiograms so that the degree of contractile dysfunction can be quantified and monitored over time.